 The buildings still remains in the museum’s collection waiting to be re-erected and the bakehouse is illustrated in the book entitled ‘Building History, Weald & Downland Open Air Museum, 1970-2010 – the first forty years’ edited by Diana Zeuner.

-In the Autumn 2016 issue of the Weald and Downland Magazine it is recorded that the bakery is scheduled for funding in the hope that it will be re-erected in 2017.
+In the Autumn 2016 issue of the Weald and Downland Living Museum magazine it was recorded that the bakery had been scheduled for funding.
+Re-building started in 2017 and is should be complete in April 2018.

 In 1988 John and Bob Carpenter the late sons of the baker Walter Carpenter (1877-1962) were interviewed about their father’s working life: